benn888/PRONAME/README.md

 * The centroid sequence will be extracted from each cluster;
 * 300 other reads, defined as 'sub-reads', will be randomly extracted from each cluster;
 * Each centroid sequence will be polished using its associated sub-reads to generate an error-corrected consensus sequence;
+> ⚡ Version 2.0.0 introduced major improvements in polishing performance, with speedups of at least 10× observed on HPC systems.
 * Chimera sequences will be removed;
 * The generated files can then be imported into QIIME2 if desired, by setting the `--qiime2import` argument to 'yes'.